WalletScrutiny/WalletScrutinyCom/_android/com.mystakingwallet.app.md

 ## Contact

-We contacted Metrix via [twitter and await their reply](https://twitter.com/BitcoinWalletz/status/1455777890788732932).
+We contacted Metrix via [twitter and they confirmed this was not a BTC wallet](https://twitter.com/BitcoinWalletz/status/1455777890788732932).

 ## Verdict